phenogit/phenogit.github.io/kit-korner-notes.markdown

     2H!

         !: 2H is invitational in hearts (transfer to the opponent's major shows an invite in the other major)

+    1C-(2H)-??

+        X : Supposedly 6-8, not game forcing, but promise a rebid, followed by a cue bid to show game force with no convenient call to make
+        3D: Natural game force, partner will bid naturally, but if he bids a suit it will be a 5 card suit

+    Cont'd

+    1C-(2H)-3D-(P);
+    4D-(P )-??

+        4H: RKC for diamonds
+        Other calls below 5D would be cue bids, with 4N being a subsitute heart cue bid

     (P)-1C-(3C)-X!;
     (P)-??